Task A-1 Maintains safe and healthy workplace

 Evidence of Attainment |

-equipment is selected according to job requirements and used according to manufacturers’ specifications |
+GTAW equipment is selected according to job requirements and manufacturers’ specifications |

-ensure work area is ventilated and PPE is used |
+ensure work area is ventilated, and PPE is used |

-work area is ventilated according to job specifications and PPE is used according to job requirements |
+work area is ventilated according to project specifications and PPE is used according to job requirements |

 follow hot work procedures |